Sunny Day Spot: Antioch Water Park - 510 Families

 • Lots of lifeguards and life vests.
 Yes, it gets crowded, but I felt very safe with the dozens of red-and-white-clad lifeguards and gazillion life vests.

 • Clean and pretty.
-I thought the park was quite new based on its well-kept appearance, but I heard it’s at least a dozen years old.
+I thought the park was quite new based on its well-kept appearance, but I heard it’s over a dozen years old.

 waterslide at antioch